ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 4pm.
 Mostly sunny.
 High near 97, with temperatures falling to around 93
          in the afternoon.
-Heat index values as high as 112.
-Northwest wind 5 to 9 mph.
+Heat index values as high as 108.
+Northwest wind around 9 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">